-As of March 2021 the new Sustainable Finance Disclosure Regulation [SFDR] will come into effect.
+As of March 2021 the new Sustainable Finance Disclosure Regulation [SFDR] came into effect.
 This regulation is developed to drive sustainable investment.
 The SFDR will have big impact on asset managers, banks and fund brokers.
-In the upcoming weeks we will publish a blog series focusing on the SFDR, the obligations, the timelines, the definitions and the indicators to help you get your head around the subject.
+In the upcoming weeks we will publish a blog series focusing on the SFDR, the obligations, the timelines, the definitions and the Adverse Sustainable Impacts Statement to help you get your head around the subject.
 And to ensure you are well prepared for the new regulation.

-As the SFDR effective date is approaching quickly and a lot of things still need to be done, we decided to kickstart your road to compliance with two comprehensive infographics.
-The first gives Financial Market Participants [FMPs] a comprehensive overview of all requirements and steps to take in the upcoming months.
+In this blog post we will talk you through all the steps that have to be taken to be fully compliant before the first reference period ends.
+To make it easy for you we created two comprehensive infographics.
+The first gives Financial Market Participants [FMPs] anoverview of all requirements and steps to take in the upcoming months.
 And the second does the same, but focuses on all the requirements for Financial Advisers [FAs].
 We hope this will help you to get your priorities right.

 The road to SFDR compliance: important dates